 The pending insolvency of Social Security Disability Insurance (SSDI), which currently covers over 10 Million Americans was the topic of a 2012 report from the Congressional Budget Office (CBO) showing SSDI benefits will increase 70% over the next 10 years.
 The report raised the alarm that the SSDI trust fund will go bankrupt by 2016.
 The disability insurance program paid out $119 billion to 8.3 million recipients in 2011, accounting for approximately 18% of all Social Security spending.
 It is projected to pay out $140 billion to over 10 million Americans by the end of 2012.
 The department expects that number to jump to $204 billion - an increase of 71 percent, approximately - as the number of disabled workers and dependents receiving money increases to 12.3 million by 2022.

+Black Friday is known as one of the busiest shopping days of the year in America.
 The International Council of Shopping Centers estimates 41 million Americans will hit stores on Thursday (about 17% of all consumers), and roughly twice as many shoppers will be out on Friday, and it couldn't come at a more crucial time for the economy.
 As more folks become aware of the potential tax increases (and by extension the negative implications to their own pocketbooks) the reticence to spend will increase.

 Thomas C. Weiss is a researcher and editor for Disabled World.
 Thomas attended college and university courses earning a Masters, Bachelors and two Associate degrees, as well as pursing Disability Studies.
 As a Nursing Assistant Thomas has assisted people from a variety of racial, religious, gender, class, and age groups by providing care for people with all forms of disabilities from Multiple Sclerosis to Parkinson's; para and quadriplegia to Spina Bifida.